15 November 2018

 Entrepreneurs must also have the ability to negotiate: “Unfortunately, the negotiating culture is underdeveloped in Russia.
 People come to the negotiating table pursuing solely their own goals.”

-The approach to time management is different for successful entrepreneurs, Fetisov explains: “It is highly important not to pay attention to time; you must understand that if you are an entrepreneur you should not have any restrictions on your personal time.
+The approach to time management is different for successful entrepreneurs, Fetisov explains: “It is most important not to pay attention to time; you must understand that if you are an entrepreneur you should not have any restrictions on your personal time.
 Your time belongs to the business.
 As much as you love your family or your friends, business is above all.
 Your friends and family must understand that.
 They must understand that your business is the top priority for you.
 They must share your passion.
-That is right.
-Business is a passion.”
+Business is a passion, after all.”

-He concludes, “The worst part of life is feeling sorry about something you have not done.
+He concludes, “The worst part of life is feeling sorry about what you have not done.
 I think feeling sorry about a mistake you made is not as bad as feeling sorry you did not do something.
 This is why the most important thing is to act!
 Avoid thinking about failure, about not succeeding.
 Do not get disappointed when failure strikes or about the lack of success.
 Just remember: any path to success starts with the first step.
-Do not wish upon a star, do not dream about the end goal – think about the move, regulate that move, make it as rational as possible.
-Wish and crave for that success.
+Do not wish upon a star, do not dream about the end goal – think about the move, refine it, make it as rational as possible.
+Wish for and crave that success.
 Do you remember Sam Walton [the founder of Walmart]?
-He did not go into business at 18, as you do…He started his business at the age of 42 and had his first store taken away at 45.
-Yet he did not give up, he started again and 30 years later his family became one of the richest families worldwide.
+He did not go into business at 18, as you might do…He started his business at the age of 42 and at 45 had lost his first store.
+Yet he did not give up, he started again and 30 years later his family became one of the world’s richest families.
 I want you to find hope in this fact – you still have plenty of time to make mistakes.
 If you are lucky enough, you can get ahead much faster in the entrepreneurial world.”